 Everyone has a hard time adjusting to a new company, even experienced employees.
 Even if your company has a good onboarding process, it doesn’t dramatically ease the transition.
 The pandemic has made this process even more difficult, especially if you’re working from home.
 Even if you’re able to collaborate online, it’s still not the same as being face-to-face in the office.
 It’s hard to get a sense of the company’s atmosphere and unspoken rules from home, and it’s not easy to reduce the emotional distance between coworkers.
 That’s why I personally prefer a hybrid work arrangement that involves some office visits rather than a fully remote work environment.

-At the beginning of my onborading, I spent almost all of my time learning about the products I was responsible for and the common systems in the company.
-I was particularly impressed by the common systems in the company, which are used by NAVER and its affiliates.
-In fact, building these systems separately for each organization or team would require a lot of resources, but it was quite convenient for the users because a separate team was set up for each system.
-Each system has a good guide or inquiry system, and in the case of common systems that are used a lot, there are also training videos on the internal video sharing platform.
-In particular, the Kubernetes common platform called n2c was quite impressive.
+At the beginning of my onboarding, I spent almost all of my time learning about the products I was responsible for and the company’s shared internal systems.
+I was especially impressed by those common systems, which were used across NAVER and its affiliates.
+Building them separately for each organization or team would have taken enormous resources, but because they were centralized and owned by dedicated teams, they were very convenient for the people using them.
+Each system had solid guides and support channels, and the more widely used shared systems even had training videos on the internal video platform.
+I was particularly impressed by the shared Kubernetes platform called n2c.

 As this was my first job change in a work-from-home environment due to the pandemic, I faced a different kind of softlanding challenge than usual.
 The first was that it was not easy to communicate my adjustment process and get verbal and non-verbal feedback on it.
 To solve this problem, I wrote a “1st month review report” about a month into the job and shared it with the team.
 It summarized what I’d been working on over the past month, the hurdles and positive experiences I’d had from a new hire’s perspective, and then I wrote down my thoughts on Plus Alpha for new team members.
 No one asked me to write this, but it was a way to share “here’s how I’m adjusting beyond the monitor” when we can’t see each other due to the pandemic.
 It’s the kind of thing you’d get to know naturally on the way to and from the office, or share over tea.

 The second was collaborating with coworkers I hadn’t seen in person.
 Before the pandemic, we would have exchanged greetings and tea time in the office to familiarize ourselves with each other and reduce the distance, but this was not easy in a remote work environment.
 To that end, I intentionally greeted my coworkers early, even if it was just through one-on-one conversations on Messenger.
-There was a sentence in the book [Take Control in 90 Days] that said, “Your house shouldn’t be on fire and you’re just now greeting your neighbors for the first time,” and that’s why I intentionally greeted them.
-I thought it would be a positive thing to put my face out there, even if it was just online, and it’s not something you can do after the first few days of employment.
+There was a line in the book [Take Control in 90 Days] that said, “You shouldn’t be meeting your neighbors for the first time when your house is already on fire,” and that was why I made a point of greeting them early.
+I thought it would be a good thing to make myself known, even if only online, and that kind of first introduction gets harder once you’re past the early onboarding phase.

 Most experienced employees are nervous to hit the ground running and perform at the top of their game, and the usual advice is to take it easy and not get too worked up.
 Of course, it’s better to be calm than to be overwhelmed and screw things up.
 However, it’s important to note that delaying planning and establishing your role and direction in the organization can often lead to problems down the road.
 You need to think early on about what you can contribute to the team and define your territory.
 This will only get harder as time goes on, and the first impressions you make early on will have more impact on your work and evaluation than you realize.
 It’s a career challenge that you shouldn’t be too anxious about, but you can’t afford to be too relaxed either.